 Is a Roth IRA Right for You?

-You might want to open a Roth IRA if you don’t have access to an employer-sponsored 401k plan, or if you’ve already maxed out your contribution there.
-(If your employer offers to match your contributions to a 401k, it’s always your best bet to take advantage of that.)
+• You might want to open a Roth IRA if you don’t have access to an employer-sponsored 401k plan, or if you do have a 401(k) plan but you’ve already maxed out your contribution there.

-Using a Roth IRA can make sense if you are in a lower tax bracket or if you typically get a refund from the IRS.
-It may also make sense to open Roth IRA if you expect your tax bracket to be higher in retirement than it is today.
+• Because contributions are taxed immediately, rather than in retirement, using a Roth IRA can make sense if you are in a lower tax bracket or if you typically get a refund from the IRS.
+It may also make sense to open a Roth IRA if you expect your tax bracket to be higher in retirement than it is today.

-For most people, that often means contributing to a Roth IRA when you’re younger and earning less, since you might not qualify under the income limits later in life.
+• Individuals who are in the beginning of their careers and earning less might consider contributing to a Roth IRA now, since they might not qualify under the income limits later in life.

-Finally, a Roth IRA can be helpful if you think you’ll work past the traditional retirement age.
-That’s because you can keep contributing to a Roth IRA, but not to a traditional IRA, after you hit 70½.
-That’s a big perk when people are living and working longer than ever before.
+• A Roth IRA can be helpful if you think you’ll work past the traditional retirement age.
+That’s because you can keep contributing to a Roth IRA, but not to a traditional IRA, after turning 72.

 Choose how you want to invest.